Mullgate

 How Mullgate setup, bind IPs, hostnames, and exposure modes fit together.

-This guide extracts the setup and exposure model from the main usage document and presents it as an operator-oriented walkthrough.
+This guide extracts the setup, exposure, and access model from the main usage document and presents it as an operator-oriented walkthrough.

 Exposure modes

-The main modes referenced in the CLI are:
+The exposure modes referenced in the CLI are:

 • loopback